 - Problem identification.
 It’s coming to the realization that there’s a problem and we need to do something about it.

 - Solution exploration.Is there a vendor out there that can solve our problem?
 If so, who is it and let’s go talk to them.

 - Requirements building.
 What exactly do we need this software to do?

-- Validation.
-Do we have enough information to make a decision?
+- Do we have enough information to decide?
 We need another demo, talk to a few customers and read more tech specs.

 Now these don’t happen sequentially.
 In fact they are happening simultaneously.
 And Gartner calls this looping.
 It’s going in and out of these different buying jobs throughout the process for B2B buyers.